hexaxsoftwares/houx.js/README.md

 })

 ```
-to register the custome node  if you are using the string template, ` node.resolve()`
+To register the custome node  if you are using the string template, ` node.resolve()`

-it will be available to use in your widget Template, globally, does not require registration.
+It will be available to use in your widget Template, globally, does not require registration.

-if you tend to use it through the render Function, `H` macro, it must be availble , or imported into the namespace and passed as the first argument.
+If you tend to use it through the render Function, `H` macro, it must be availble , or imported into the namespace and passed as the first argument.

 NodeMake also accepts the custom elements LifeCycleHooks
 e.g.

-***onConnected, onDisconnected, onAdopted and onAttrsChanged***
+***`onConnected, onDisconnected, onAdopted and onAttrsChanged`***

-NodeMake props same as a widget parans, with validations and inheritance for none props defined attributes.
+NodeMake props same as a widget params, with validations and inheritance for none props defined attributes, just differently named as props instead of params.

-# Slots
+### **Slots: UI maintainability**

 Slots provide a way to pass content to your child widget, from the parent widget.

 You can define slots in your widget's template using the <slot> tag.
 The passed content will be rendered in the slot tag as a default slot.